 - Goldendoodle – Golden Retriever and a Poodle,

 - Irish Doodle – Irish Setter and a Poodle,

 - Labradoodle – Labrador Retriever and a Poodle,

 - Yorkipoo – Yorkie and a Poodle.

 “Wow, that’s a lot of different hybrids to choose from!”

-Which is true and certainly one way to look at this list.
-Or you could also look at this list and say “wow” that’s a lot of different dog breeds that responsible breeders are trying to help out.
+This is true and certainly, one way to look at this list.
+Or you could also look at this list and say, “wow,” that’s a lot of different dog breeds that responsible breeders are trying to help out.

-The reason why these “hybrids” are being created is to try to protect the “traditional” breed from being destroyed by over breeding.
+Because remember, the reason why these “hybrids” are being created is to try to protect the “traditional” breed from being destroyed by overbreeding.

 This list should also…

-For more information about pet insurance and who we feel offer some of the best pet insurance policies out there be sure to visit our article: Best Pet Insurance Companies.
+For more information about pet insurance and who we feel offers some of the best pet insurance policies, visit our article: Best Pet Insurance Companies.